-SAT is NP-complete.2
+SAT is NP-complete.

-This theorem restates Theorem 7.27, the Cook-Levin theorem, in another form.
+This theorem implies Theorem 7.27.

-2An alternative proof of this theorem appears in Section 9.3 on page 351.
+&lt;sup>2An alternative proof of this theorem appears in Section 9.3.

 PROOF IDEA Showing that SAT is in NP is easy, and we do so shortly.
 The hard part of the proof is showing that any language in NP is polynomial time reducible to SAT.